I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner's Ultimate Laptop Lifestyle.

 At best, these are payed actors hired through Fiverr.

-At worst these are desperate people trying to sign others up so they can recoup their losses.
+At worst, they're desperately trying to sign others up to try to recoup their losses.

 That's a very interesting word choice to use when you’re trying to sell a product.
 Instead of buying, you’re actually applying.